Third Summer Registration

 Please note: Bracketed courses are not offered this year but may be on your transcript from a previous year.
 This site will contain the most up-to-date information.

-In the FOAMS categories above where you have not yet satisfied the degree requirement, refer to the electives schedule on the website to find courses so coded; they are listed by term.
+In the FOAMS categories above where you have not yet satisfied the degree requirement, refer to the electives schedule on the website when it becomes available to find courses so coded; they are listed by term.
 All other courses in your schedule may be “free” electives.
-Electives coded “3rd sum” or “Sr” on the schedule are exclusively open to third-summer students but not required.
+Electives coded “3rd sum” or “Sr” on the schedule are exclusively open to third-summer students but not required; most 3rd summer courses are Free electives.
 Click on “Supplement to Course Listings” at the bottom of the Course Listings page to view the descriptions of these electives designed for your class alone.

 At the end of your four-day registration period you should have seven (7) courses: three in Term 1 and four in Term 2 (or, if you’ve requested a change, four in Term 1 and three in Term 2), with elective requirements met.
 Extra courses may be added during the Course Add period, April 14 (starting 3:00 pm Eastern Time) through April 17 (ending 11:00 pm Eastern time).
 The maximum number of courses you will have on your schedule is five courses in a term.
 (Caution: when using BannerWeb during the Course Add period, it is inadvisable to drop a course needed to meet degree requirements, since most other courses that might fulfill your requirement are probably full.)
 Schedules shall be considered preliminary until classes begin.